jonasmalacofilho/arduino-usb-tester/README.md

 # arduino-usb-tester

 arduino-usb-tester is (the beginning of) a collection of Arduino firmware implementing different USB gadgets.
-Its main purpose is testing USB stacks or pieces of stacks (for example, PyUSB).
+Its main purpose is testing USB stacks and software.
 It can also be used to capture protocol data with access to real devices.

 _Note: I'm using an Arduino Uno rev. 3 I had laying around; LUFA parameters and the DFU target will need to be adjusted if a different board is used._